 On this pocket square we’ve used John Martin’s oil painting of the destruction of the great cities of Pompeii and Herculaneum in 79 AD.
-This painting works brilliantly as a pocket square and really stands out, especially when paired with a darker jacket.
+This painting works brilliantly as a red pocket square with the contrast between dark and vibrant colours and means it really stands out, especially when paired with a darker jacket.
 We particularly like the flat fold and more flamboyant Dunaway and you can learn how to create those folds here on our guide on how to fold a pocket square.
 See more details about the painting below.

 If you are not completely happy with your purchase for any reason, we will provide you with a full refund or exchange.

 The Death of Major Peirson, 6th January 1781, John Singleton Copley, 1783, © Tate, London 2014 On this pocket square we’ve used a large oil painting by American artist John Singleton Copley that depicts the death of...